 Typically my clients come across as confident and hard-working.
 They’re action-takers.
 But maybe they are feeling stuck or overwhelmed and they are not sure what to focus on first.
 Perhaps a fear of failure is holding them back.
 Or perfectionism.

 They want that next career move or promotion.
 But they don’t know how to make it happen.
 Maybe they’re feeling overlooked or thinking “Am I really good enough?”
 Or they realise the career they are in is not the career they want.
 But they don’t know what else to do, and don’t want to waste the investment they’ve made.

 How to work with me

-I work with women one-to-one and through my online community membership The Career Club.
+I don’t just work with organisations.
+I also I work with women one-to-one, and through my online community membership The Career Club.

 More information about how I work with individuals on The Confident Mother website <<HERE>>.

 If you know you want more from and for your female talent – more confidence and clarity, and you want to increase your retention, prevent the overwhelm and stop the burnout, let’s have a conversation.

 Click here to find a date and time that works for you.

 Women just LOVE what they get from my workshops and group programmes, any of which can be adapted for your organisation.